andrewordiales/npm-ec2-facts/README.md

 > **Current Release**
 >
-> Alpha version is here!
+> _Alpha_ v0.0.2 is here!
 A lot of changes is on the way!

 ## Configuration